technicoll/workshop-3-technicoll/README.md

 ### Solutions
 This repo contains solutions for each activity.
 These are there to ensure that you're able to continue making progress throughout the workshop in the event that you become stuck or have technical difficulties at any stage.
 Please use them responsibly to supplement your learning, not to replace it.

-### Running Tests Locally
+### Running tests locally

 After completing the notebook, the final function lives in `src/hotdog/rules.py`.
-You can test it outside Jupyter like a real module.
+You can test it outside Jupyter like a real module (from an activated venv).

 Run from the terminal: